-One task One environmen Some tasks
+One task Some tasks One environment Some environments

 If a young person is experiencing current trauma (e.g. using illicit substances or being affected by cyber bullying) ensure the young person is safe and supported before a referral to an appropriate service is made.